anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 Nutrition is calculated using:

-Nutrition Per 100 Units
+Nutrition Per 100g

 ×

-Selected Quantity
+Grams (converted from the selected quantity/unit)

 Meal totals are calculated from all meal items.